 This is a simple solution and a huge relief for everyone – all you will need to do is send the client a Date Change Addendum, and once they’ve signed this, their original contract is transferred to the new date.

 Here’s our simple Date Change Addendum below (swipe this copy and use it!):

-This Date Change Addendum is an addendum to the previously signed Wedding Contract between Couple and Photographer.
+This Date Change Addendum is an addendum to the previously signed Wedding Contract between Client and Photographer.

 This addendum shall become effective as of today, [TODAY’S DATE].

 Client hereby releases the previously contracted wedding date and replaces it with the new wedding date as indicated below.
 All retainer amounts and monies paid will be transferred to the new date.

 All other terms and conditions as agreed upon in the previous contract remain in effect.

 Lastly, want to know the exact words we’re using to communicate all of this with our couples and our corporate clients?
 We’ve created six important email templates for communicating with our clients during this time, and made them free for you to use.

 What else can I help with, friends?

 There are probably a million questions floating around in your brain.
 Heck, I’ve got them too!
 Let’s SHOW UP and help each other out as much as we can right now.